Akord-com/vault-template/README.md

 # Vault Template SDK

-> NOTE: The Akord API is in 'Developer Preview Release'.
-All functions from the vault-template will run from Akord's dev environment while the protocol and its data is on arweave mainnet.
->
-> To access the dev : https://dev.akord.link/

 The Akord Protocol provides developers with composable and extensible, on-chain storage vaults.
 The protocol combines cryptographic primatives to construct a vault that can be public/private, maintains revision history for files, key rotation for members who join/leave, and much more.

 Built on the Arweave blockchain, Akord Vault provides a 'pay up front' option for long term storage with the option to be private or public.